 Do You Really Not Need a Monitor?

-As strange as it might sound to avid PC and laptop users, a Raspberry Pi is designed to function in almost any configuration.
+As strange as it might sound to avid PC and laptop users, the best Raspberry Pi is designed to function in almost any configuration.
 If you are trying to make your Pi operate in a specific way or just want to program it with another device, then you might not need to connect a monitor.

 It is entirely possible to access a Raspberry Pi and connect it to another device, displaying it on the monitor of a different system if needed.
 However, you wlll also want to keep in mind that this sometimes requires full remote access, and that means spending some time setting up some new tools.